 What does Always-On mean, and who is really Always-On?

-While there are several companies claiming to have an always-on solution, always-on actually represents a much wider spectrum than just on/off.
+While there are several companies claiming to have an always-on solution, “always-on” for application availability actually represents a much wider spectrum than just on/off.
 IBM, HPE, Oracle, Microsoft and VMware are among the usual tech titans talking about Always-On solutions of one type or another, joined by others such as Stratus, Veeam and NEC.
 But what exactly does it mean within the spectrum of always-on solutions?

 Another company that uses “Always-On” in its tagline, Veeam is one of the industry’s leading providers of solutions that address backup requirements for virtualized workloads.
 Founded in 2006, the Swiss-based company is ranked by IDC as a top 5 data protection software vendor whose products are experiencing rapid adoption, including a large percentage of Stratus customers.